-The main reason for buying a power meter is to get the most out of your training and improve your fitness.
-In order for you to do that, you will first have to establish your power zones by performing a test.
+Training with a power meter is based on a set of power numbers.
+Numbers that needs to be validated through continuous training.
+Ask any serious cycling coach – there is simply no way around it.
+In order for you to get the most out of your training, you will have to establish your power zones (training levels) by performing a fitness test.
 The most popular is the Functional Threshold Power test.

-All the useful power-based training is based on one thing – threshold.
+Most useful power training is based on one thing – threshold.
 The threshold is the maximum power that you can sustain before your body is no longer able to remove the lactic acid produced by your muscles.
-Working for a longer period of time above your threshold gives you that old feeling of the ‘burn’.
+Working for a longer period of time above your threshold gives you that feeling of the ‘burn’.
 The Functional Threshold Power is the maximum power you can currently produce for an hour.
-Even though it’s the highest power you can sustain for an hour, it’s not a good idea to do a one-hour time trial as a workout.
+Even though it’s the highest power you can sustain for an hour, it’s generally not a good idea to waste a training session or two on a one-hour test.
 Doing a full all-out hour is just not motivating and most athletes would simply fail.
 It would also be too draining.
 The most common way to find your FTP is the 20-minute test at max effort, steadily.

-Nailing your FTP test at the first is really hard – most riders don’t.
+Nailing your FTP test at the first try is really hard – most riders don’t.
 It takes a lot of practice to complete a test that gives you an accurate assessment of your fitness level.
-Be sure to watch out for your surroundings affecting your test.
+Be sure to watch your surroundings as they may affect your test.
 If you decide to do the test outdoors, make sure it’s as close to hometrainer-conditions as possible.
-Things like traffic and slight variations in traffic will affect your test.
+Things like traffic and variations in terrain will affect your test.
 You should always stick to the same setup.
 Most people prefer to do the test on the hometrainer, but make sure that things like tire pressure and ventilation stay the same on every test.

 It’s important that the way you structure the test is the same every time.
-Here is a protocol suggested by Dr. Andrew Coggan, a renowned exercise physiologist and pioneer on power-based training:
+Here is a protocol suggested by Coggan:

 The more times you perform the test the better you will get to close to your true fitness assessment.
 The most common mistake is going too hard at the beginning of the test and then simply fade for the last 10-15 minutes.
 Try and focus on these few tips during your ride:

 Once the test is done you multiply your average watts of those 20 minutes by 0.95 to give you the estimated number of what you can currently sustain for an hour.
-Yes, this is only an estimation.
-But as long as you do the test every 6-8 weeks it’s still a valuable number that you can base your training on.
+Yes, this is only an approximation.
+But as long as you do the test every 4-6 weeks it’s still a valuable number that you can base your training on.